LucasBehrendt/tech-blog/README.md

   - As a Site User I can reset my password using my registered email so that I can gain access to my account if I forget my password.

     - Unfortunately not implemented due to time constraints.
-After getting feedback on the site this is the most prioritized feature to implement when time permits.
+After getting feedback on the site, this is the most prioritized feature to implement when time permits.

 - #### User Navigation